5 Ways to Show Your Curls TLC This Winter

 You may have noticed I said if this is true… and that is because the verdict is still out as to whether this is, well...true.
 If it is, you definitely don’t want to have it in your hair.
 If it’s not true...then there might not be any harm, but there definitely isn’t any benefit.

-Our hair cream and flax seed gel is glycerin free, and we love to use it to style our hair all times of the year, winter especially!
+Our hair cream and flax seed gel is glycerin free and super moisturizing.
+We love to use it to style our hair all times of the year, winter especially!
 Shop for them here!

 2. Protective Styles.